kegaming860/OPWebsite/README.md

-This is an example of great web design, and serves to help anyone with designing a web page.
+This serves as an example of great web design to help anyone who needs it.